zachgrayio/swift-tensorflow/README.md

 swift package init --type library
 ```

-3: Add some dependencies to `Package.swift`, and make the library dynamic so we can import it and it's dependencies.
+3: Add some third-party dependencies to `Package.swift`, and make the library dynamic so we can import it and it's dependencies.
 Here's an example:

 ```swift
 // swift-tools-version:4.0